stenwt/librarium/docusaurus-librarium/docs/docs-content/03-cluster-profiles/10-byoos/10-image-builder.md

 ---
 title: "Create Images with Image Builder"
 metaTitle: "Create Images with Image Builder"
-metaDescription: "Learn how to use the Image Builder project to create images for Palette"
+description: "Learn how to use the Image Builder project to create images for Palette"
 icon: ""
-hideToC: true
+hide_table_of_contents: true
-fullWidth: false

 ---